strong-type-systems/strong-type.systems/web/about.md

 # {{ title }}

-Strong Type Systems is active at the intersection of typography, software development and design, combining expertise from different domains, true creative thinking and <span class="nowrap">proficiency.</span>
+Strong Type Systems is active at the intersection of typography, software development, and design, combining expertise from different domains, true creative thinking, and <span class="nowrap">proficiency.</span>

 Founded by Lasse Fister in 2022 and located in Nuremberg, Germany the company works with international clients and a global network of experts.